dawnyJr/algorithms/README.md

 # algorithms
-This project contain a set of algorithms implemented with different programing languages
+This project contain a set of algorithms implemented with different programing languages, feel free to contribute even by updating this README